 2. Ease the grip but deepen the bond

 Teenagers are one weird bunch of people that will never acknowledge their need for love and affection.
-They like to act like they got it all figured out, content with or without you but the truth is they are hungry, hungry for love, affection and acceptance.
+They like to act like they got it all figured out, they are content with or without you but the truth is they are hungry, hungry for love, affection and acceptance.
 Its parents responsibility to find creative ways against the resistance to express their unwavering love.

 He doesn’t only need your love he is desperate for it.
 Find a way to daily deposit into his love tank, it must never run dry.